28th Annual Conference of the American Evaluation Association

 - In your experience, what does sustainable and equitable living mean?
 Share your learning and your questions with other evaluators and evaluation users.

 Let us, together, conceptualize visionary ways of conducting and using evaluation to meet the challenges at this point in history.
 Use 2014 to take a visionary step beyond your current evaluation approach toward one that contributes just a little more to a sustainable, equitable future for all.
-Bring these ideas into your proposals to enrich our conversations at the mile-high conference in Denver, Colorado.
-See you there!
+See you in Denver, Colarado!

 American Evaluation Association